A Measure of Predictive Sharpness for Probabilistic Models: Geometric Properties

-We observe that S$(d_*)$ admits a natural interpretation as a Gini-type coefficient applied to the predictive distribution.
-The classical Gini coefficient is given by $G = 1 - 2 \int_0^1 L(p)\, dp$, where the Lorenz curve is defined as $L(p) = \mu^{-1} \int_0^p F^{-1}(t)\, dt$, $\mu$ is the population mean, and $F^{-1}(t)$ denotes the quantile function of the income distribution \citep{gastwirth1972,kakwani1980}.
-In our context, probability mass replaces income, and the Lorenz-type curve measures the cumulative share of total probability mass accumulated in fractions of the rearranged domain.
+$S(f)$ admits reinterpretation as a Gini-type coefficient applied to the predictive distribution, and sharpness can thus also be visualized based on Lorenz curves.
+The Gini coefficient is given by $G = 1 - 2 \int_0^1 L(p)\, dp$, where the Lorenz curve is defined as $L(p) = \mu^{-1} \int_0^p F^{-1}(t)\, dt$, $\mu$ is the population mean, and $F^{-1}(t)$ denotes the quantile function of the income distribution \citep{gastwirth1972,kakwani1980}.
+In this context, probability mass replaces income, and the Lorenz-type curve measures the cumulative share of total probability mass accumulated in fractions of the rearranged domain.